Young Conaway Stargatt & Taylor

-Young Conaway was founded in 1959 by Hy Young, James Conaway, Bruce Stargatt and William Taylor.
-Its highly regarded bankruptcy and restructuring practice – which is the largest in the US district of Delaware – has experience across a number of sectors including energy, financial and professional services, food and beverage, healthcare, media and real estate.
+Young Conaway Stargatt & Taylor was founded in 1959 by Hy Young, James Conaway, Bruce Stargatt and William Taylor.
+Its highly regarded bankruptcy and restructuring practice - the largest in the US district of Delaware - has experience across a number of sectors, including energy, financial and professional services, food and beverages, healthcare, media and real estate.

 The wider firm also has offices in Georgetown and New York.